Whether you’re new to working from home or have been doing it for a while, it’s easy to forget some of the basics.

 Avoid abuse of a work from home policy

-Some companies allowed employees to work from home for one day a week, or one day a month, or work remotely for a few days while traveling.
+Some companies allow employees to work from home for one day a week, or one day a month, or work remotely for a few days while traveling.

-Now that working from home is turning into a lifestyle that many people are enjoying and valuing, there still is room for abuse of a work-from-home policy at a remote-first company.
+Even with working from home being a common practice that many people enjoy and value, there is still room for abuse of a work-from-home policy at a remote-first company.

 Abusing a WFH policy could be anything from working way less than someone says they do, to stealing company data and putting it on your personal laptop.
 While very different from each other, neither of these habits is ideal and both could get you in serious trouble or cause you to lose your job.